119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 6. Help the Environment by Recycling Your Car

 Recycling your car in winter benefits the environment by reducing waste and pollution.
-When you scrap your car with a licensed auto recycler, they make sure that dangerous fluids such as oil, coolant, and transmission fluid are safely disposed of.
+When you scrap your car with a licensed auto recycler, they ensure dangerous fluids such as oil, coolant, and transmission fluid are disposed of safely.
 Usable parts like batteries, tires, and catalytic converters are removed and reused.

 Metal components are melted down and repurposed for new vehicles or products.
 Instead of letting your car sit and leak harmful chemicals into the ground, scrapping it responsibly helps protect the environment.